Selina0605/csa--mp3/frq-solutions/q2/README.md

 - Creating an output statement to show the current standing of the games

 ## Struggles with this question...
+- use int instead of boolean

 ## Prior experiences that helped...
+- Have practices on writing classes

 ## What I learned by doing tbis question...
+- The difference between int and boolean in solving this question